cyenyxe/eva-cttv-pipeline/docs/manual_curation.md

 * Sections 2.2 and 3 can only be applied to some variants (e. g. based on frequency), depending on the time available.

 ## Exporting curation results
-Traits with occurence ≥ 10 must have 100% coverage after the manual curation.
-For the rest of the traits, curate as many as possible.
 All curated mappings should be stored in a file named `finished_mappings_curation.tsv`.

 After that, the following mappings must be written to a single file to be used as input for the evidence string
 generation: